A Co-worker’s Story

 I mostly help out in the bakery, where we prepare buns and biscuits for tea breaks, and breads, homemade pasta and pizza for the houses.
 During my year at Camphill Blair Drummond I sampled several different workshops like pottery, woodwork and textiles, so I got an insight into the different activities on offer here.
 Workshop time is separated into morning and afternoon by lunch and we have a rest hour after lunch which is free time for Co-workers.

 After workshops finish we have supper.
 Depending on the weather we may go out with the residents for a walk or a bike ride.
 Then it´s time for a shower or baths.
 The residents in Linden House only need a little assistance with their personal care.
 At night time everyone sits together and watches television or plays a game.
-Typically my working day ends between eight and nine pm.
+Typically my day ends between eight and nine pm.

 At the weekends we often have outings to local places, but we sometimes also go further away.
-Working in Linden is very much like living in a huge family where everyone is aware of each other’s needs and characteristics.
+Volunteering in Linden is very much like living in a huge family where everyone is aware of each other’s needs and characteristics.

 I can definitely say that this year at Camphill Blair Drummond was the most rewarding and enjoyable of my life and I have also made some of the best friends I have ever had, that I will hopefully keep forever.